swiss-ai/posttraining/README.md

 just a few commands to start a training and see stuff on wandb.

-one for 8B.
+one sbatch for 8B.

-one for 70B.
+one sbatch for 70B.

+discuss what the command used: the reproducibility script etc.

 And then more below how change and run different trainings.
 (how to add a dataset, add it to the mix, change the loss.)